makerdao/community/governance/polls/Ratification Poll - Special Purpose Fund, SPF - July 12, 2021.md

 ---
 title: Ratification Poll for Special Purpose Fund, SPF - July 12, 2021
-summary: A Special Purpose Fund (SPF) is used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow, releasable by a minimum of 2/3 signers, where at least 2 signers (called Comptrollers) are mandated actors or community members appointed by mandated actors.
+summary: A Special Purpose Fund (SPF) is used to fulfill a narrow, specific or temporary objective, where approved funds are locked in escrow.
 discussion_link: https://forum.makerdao.com/t/mip55-special-purpose-fund-spf/8624
 vote_type: Plurality Voting
 categories: